 Developing and using innovative tools and critical technologies, such as AI and biotechnology, to secure a competitive EU health industry and technological sovereignty in the healthcare sector, in line with the EU's Artificial Intelligence Strategy, Biotechnology and Biomanufacturing Strategy, and Life Science Strategy

-In addition to these priorities, the Health Cluster will also continue to address the needs of specific populations, such as disabled persons and their families, focusing on their empowerment.
-This is a crucial step towards ensuring that disabled persons can live independently and participate fully in society.
+In addition to these priorities, the Health Cluster will also continue to address the needs of specific populations, such as persons with disabilities and their families, focusing on their empowerment.
+This is a crucial step towards ensuring that persons with disabilities can live independently and participate fully in society.
 Empowerment is also key for behavioural interventions, which this work programme part supports, by inviting proposals for the development of behavioural interventions as primary prevention for non-communicable diseases, to empower young people to adopt healthy lifestyles and reduce their risk of developing these diseases later in life.

 Furthermore, mental health remains a priority, with topics focusing on developing interventions to address the impact of climate change on mental health, as well as promoting healthy lifestyles and preventing mental health disorders.
 This includes a focus on the mental health of children and young adults, who are particularly vulnerable to the negative effects of digital technologies.
 The development of innovative interventions to prevent the harmful effects of using digital technologies on the mental health of children and young adults is a key objective, in line with the Commission's Political Guidelines 2024-2029 which call for protecting the mental health of our children and young people in an increasingly digitalised world.